enthought/mayavi/docs/source/mayavi/misc.rst

 Bug reports should be submitted to the `github issue tracker
 <https://github.com/enthought/mayavi/issues>`_.
 Please make sure to
 provide enough information so that the issue can be reproduced.
-For other request, if this manual, the Mayavi web page, the wiki page, stack overflow and google are of no help feel free to ask on the `issue tracker <https://github.com/enthought/mayavi/issues>`_.
+For other requests, if this manual, the Mayavi web page, the wiki page, stack overflow and google are of no help, feel free to ask on the `issue tracker <https://github.com/enthought/mayavi/issues>`_.